 Public Sector Undertaking or PSU play a major role in our Indian Economy.
 It is a state-owned enterprise in India which is directly maintained by Union Government of India or State or Territorial Government or both.
 PSU works in our economy since independence.

-Banks which is held more than 50% by the government are called Public Sector Bank.
-There are 21 banks and 1 state-owned payment bank (India Post Payments Bank) comes under the Public Sector.
+Banks which are held more than 50% by the government are called Public Sector Bank.
+There are 21 banks and 1 state-owned payment bank (India Post Payments Bank) which comes under the Public Sector

 The list of these banks is given below: -